 Wanda Sykes, who served as a consulting producer on Roseanne, quickly resigned after the tweet, saying, "I will not be returning to @RoseanneOnABC."

-Barr had her own vision for what her character would wear.
+Barr had her vision for what her character would wear.
 She saw Roseanne Conner in flannels, t-shirts, and denim.
-The head of wardrobe, however, had different ideas, which meant Barr typically ended up donning polyester, stretch pants, and loud, tent-like shirts.
+The head of the wardrobe department, however, had different ideas, which meant Barr typically ended up donning polyester, stretch pants, and loud, tent-like shirts.
 Barr got so fed up that she threatened a female producer with a pair of scissors.
 "Bitch, do you want me to cut you?" she reportedly threatened.